Personal Productivity

 avatar

-Commented almost 10 years ago Thomas Kirven
+Commented over 10 years ago Thomas Kirven

 You nailed it!
 Creating line of sight to the things that matter in life is crucial.
 However, doing that is like working out a new muscle that takes time and practice.